FarronF/limerick-council-meetings/meetings/2022/02/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th January 2022.md

 around it and laurel hedging was planted in late Autumn 2021 outside the fence to make

 it more presentable.
-This is an established Depot for a significant number of years.--- 3
+This is an established Depot for a significant number of years.
+---
+3

 On the opposite side of the road across from the Old Coach Inn, there is a temporary